 Aim 3 Genome-wide mapping of the Pareto nutritional optimality.
-Genome wide association (GWAS) mapping has shown to be a powerful tool to identify genes and networks underlying natural variation Atwell et al., 2010, and evolutionary trade-off in Arabidopsis Todesco et al., 2010.
+Genome wide association (GWAS) mapping has proven to be a powerful tool to identify genes and networks underlying natural variation Atwell et al., 2010, and evolutionary trade-off in Arabidopsis Todesco et al., 2010.
 Using the 250K SNP database of polymorphisms in Arabidopsis, we have previously shown that loci controlling natural variation in complex morphometric root traits Ristova et al., 2013 can be identified using GWAS mapping for structured populations Rosas et al., 2013.
-For instance, we are currently using nitrogen use efficiency traits to identify what genes underlie natural variation in nitrogen allocation in Arabidopsis accessions.
+For instance, we are currently using nitrogen use efficiency traits to identify which genes underlie natural variation in nitrogen allocation in Arabidopsis accessions.
 To do this, we have measured the amount of nitrogen (15N uptake) in 71 ecotypes and its partition to the plant’s organs (Fig. 2A).
 For instance, our preliminary analysis of a GWAS for structured populations shows that in this population, there were 6 highly significant hits (FDR p<0.05), one of them mapping to chromosome II and the remaining five mapping to chromosome five (Fig. 2B).
-Among the candidate genes ATPR3 is a peptide transporter (Karim et al., 2005) and ARAC2 is a member of the ROP GTPase gene family, known to control multiple signaling pathways in plant growth (Li et al., 2001.
+Among the candidate genes, ATPR3 is a peptide transporter (Karim et al., 2005) and ARAC2 is a member of the ROP GTPase gene family, known to control multiple signaling pathways in plant growth (Li et al., 2001.
 In this aim, we propose to use the Pareto-front quantification as a quantitative trait to map the genetic basis of natural variation in NP-K trade-offs.
 We aim to pinpoint key players connecting nutrient assimilation to plant production (Good et al., 2004).
 The validations of such targets will correct our network as well as generate new hypotheses, therefore iterating the systems biology cycle of experimentation and computation.

 Experimental Plan: In collaboration with Josh Banta (UT Tyler), we propose to benefit from the novel Pareto concept to map the efficient phenotypes at a genomic scale.
-For instance, for accessions closest to archetype with improved NUE under low N (Fig. 1C archetype), we will measure the distance of each of the Arabidopsis natural variants in relation to the archetype, and use this quantification as a trait for GWAS for structured populations.
+For instance, for accessions closest to archetype with improved NUE under low N (Fig. 1C archetype), we will measure the distance of each of the Arabidopsis natural variants in relation to this optimal archetype, and use this quantification as a trait for GWAS for structured populations.
 This is expected to show the genomic basis of natural variation of N-PK trade-off efficiency in Arabidopsis natural populations.

-Research Question: How the genetic architecture of Pareto optimality can be engineered to improve NUE?
+Research Question: How can the genetic architecture of Pareto optimality be engineered to improve NUE?
 Here for the first time, we propose to test the genome-wide integration of Pareto optimality.
-By combining economics conceptual framework with genome-wide data, we will pinpoint key gene targets and networks that will allow focusing more quickly on candidates that improve NUE (Coruzzi et al., 2012).
+By combining an economical conceptual framework with genome-wide data, we will pinpoint key gene targets and networks that will allow focusing more quickly on candidates that improve NUE (Coruzzi et al., 2012???what ref is this???
+I don't have pubs in 2012???????).
 We envision the long-term advantage of this study as the ability to target such candidates to engineer plants with optimized NUE, therefore yielding energy, environmental and health benefits.

-Broader Impacts: This international IOS proposal is the result of a highly successful collaboration between biologists, physiologists and computer scientists.
+Broader Impacts: This NSF IOS proposal is the result of a highly successful collaboration between biologists, physiologists and computer scientists.
 Understanding the system as a whole, through the combination of genomics, bioinformatics and systems biology approaches, has allowed researchers to derive new testable hypotheses in plant nutritional regulation.
 Our results relate to a real world scenario with practical applications affecting crop yield and NUE with potential benefits for agriculture and the environment.

 References